mr-rigden/awesome-list-cryptocurrency/README.md

 **Contributions welcome!**

 Submit a link by DMing Jason on [Twitter](https://twitter.com/mr_rigden), emailing him at jasonrigden@jasonrigden.com, or read the [contribution guidelines](contributing.md) to do a PR.
-Suggestion on link organization would also be appreciated.
+Suggestions on link organization would also be appreciated.